 - My lab and I seek to elucidate the neural basis of emotion (affective neuroscience), and explore implications for decision-making (neuroeconomics) and psychopathology (neurophenomics).

 Professor of Psychology and Neuroscience at Stanford University.

 His research focuses on the neural basis of emotional

 experience and expression.
 He investigates the topic with a number of

 long-term goal is to understand the neurochemical and neuroanatomical

 mechanisms responsible for emotional experience, and to explore the

 implications of these findings for the assessment and treatment of

-Research as well as the Association for Psychological Science.
+Research and the Association for Psychological Science, and his

 SPAN: Symbiotic Project on Affective Neuroscience